Close Menu

 COPD DISABILITY BENEFITS

 WHAT IS COPD?
 Chronic obstructive pulmonary disease (COPD) is a group of progressive lung diseases.
 However, it is different than asthma.
-If you need to know more about asthma, then read here to learn about asthma benefits.
+If you need information about asthma, then learn about asthma benefits.
 The most common COPD diseases are emphysema and chronic bronchitis.
-Emphysema destroys air sacs in your lungs and… Read More »
+Emphysema destroys air sacs in your lungs and this interferes with outward air… Read More »

 Facebook Twitter LinkedIn